-Once you have decided which course you would like to apply for, please visit the application portal at: https://postgrad.warwick.ac.uk/SWIFT.web/skins/pgapp/login.aspx.
+You can find out how to apply online.
 If this is your first application, you will need to select the link for new users which will take you to the registration page to create an account.
 Once set up, you can log in and begin completing a new application.

 If you have clicked the ‘Cancel’ button when your application is open, you will have received a warning stating that all of your data will be lost.
 If you click the ‘OK’ button, your application will be deleted and cannot be retrieved.

-If you are submitting an application for research, please ensure that you have located a suitable supervisor for your intended area of study, before you submit your application.
-Further information can be found here.
+If you are submitting an application for research, please ensure that you have located a suitable supervisor for your intended area of study, before you submit your application..
 Please note that the Postgraduate Admissions Service is not permitted to locate a suitable research supervisor on your behalf.

-You can log back into the application portal by returning to: https://postgrad.warwick.ac.uk/SWIFT.web/skins/pgapp/login.aspx.
+You can log back into the Applicant Portal at any time.
 You will be able to see all of your applications and the status of each one.
 If you haven’t yet submitted the application, click on the link to open it to review and continue completing it.
 If you have submitted your application, you will no longer be able to open or change it.
 We will keep you updated by email about your application.

 If you are entering your personal statement in the space provided on the Employment section of the application form, there is a character limit of 4500 (including spaces).
 If your personal statement is longer than this, please upload it via the clipboard icon on the same page, which has a file size limit of 2Mb.

-If you haven’t yet submitted your application, you can log back into the application portal and amend the details.
+If you haven’t yet submitted your application, you can log back into your application and amend the details.
 Once you have submitted your application and paid the application assessment fee, if applicable, you will need to contact the PG Admissions Team which is dealing with your application.
 Their contact details will be in your application acknowledgment email.
-If you haven’t received it, please contact email@example.com.
 If you have submitted your application, but not paid the application assessment fee, if applicable, you can submit a new application, as your first application will automatically expire after twenty working days of non-payment of the fee.